What is Thermosetting Polymer?

 - The final product will have a three-dimensional internal network structure consisting of highly cross-linked polymer chains.
 At this point, the product cannot be thermally deformed.

 In addition, thermoset plastics can also be processed via a single-stage method called reaction injection moulding (RIM).
-While this process is similar to the method described above the only distinction here is that polymers are combined together during the curing process to form a permanent chemical bond.
+While this process is similar to the method described above the only distinction here are that polymers are combined during the curing process to form a permanent chemical bond.
 The process basically uses polymerization in the mould instead of cooling to facilitate the formation of a solid polymer.

-Some of the common methods of moulding thermosets include:
+Some common methods of moulding thermosets include: